Top Criminal Defense Attorneys here for you 24/7

 It is key to protect yourself and get a top California criminal defense attorney or Federal criminal lawyer on your side asap.
 All cases can potentially be won no matter how they appear initially.

 We will fight to get you the best possible outcome, reduce or dismiss charges & keep you out of jail.
-If you are facing a misdemeanor or felony drug charge, domestic violence, theft, weapons charges, DUI, sex crime or a bench warrant, we can immediately help you.
+If you are facing any assault, battery, drug charge, domestic violence, theft, weapons charges, DUI, sex crime or a bench warrant, we can immediately help you.

 Former Prosecutors Fighting For You